[US] Overtime guidelines

 • 12 consecutive hours without regard to the starting and ending time of the workday

+Overtime must be calculated based on whichever results in the greatest amount owed.
 Learn more in this government resource: Overtime – Department of Labor & Employment

 Hawaii

+Employees are entitled to overtime pay, at least 1.5 times their regular rate, for all hours worked over 40 in a workweek.
 Learn more in this government resource: Wage Standards Division – Minimum Wage and Overtime

 Illinois